-A few weeks ago I shared a special memory that I go to when I need to relax.
-It’s an anxiety coping strategy.
+A few weeks ago I shared my memory of San Juan Island that I go to when I need to relax.
+It’s an anxiety coping strategy that my counselor recommended.
 Last night I couldn’t fall asleep, so I decided to look for a new memory to enjoy.
 I thought of a good one- a unique and colorful memory.
 I enjoyed pulling all the details out of my mind one by one and gradually assembling them into order.
 It takes time to fully recover an old memory, but I think I dredged up most of the pieces with a little help from my dive log.
+It served me well as a lovely safe place to relax my mind and calm my breathing.
 I would love to share it with you as well.

 Saba, Netherlands Antilles, The Needle Dive